These air fryer chicken wings couldn't be easier. And the Buffalo wing sauce is paleo, keto and Whole30-friendly!

 If your wings are whole, use a heavy knife to cut them through the joint and separate the wings into drumettes and wingettes.
 Also, trim the wings by cutting off the tips.
 Pat the wings dry with paper towels and place them in the fryer as is (no oil or salt and pepper).

 ButcherBox is a great source for free-range, organic chicken wings.
-You can get free chicken wings for life from ButcherBox here.
-(Limited time offer.)
+You can get chicken wings from ButcherBox here.

 One of the keys to making crispy chicken wings in the air fryer is making sure you place them in a single layer in the air fryer basket—so they are not touching and the air can get all the way around them.
 If you want to add a second layer, use a double layer rack (like in the photo above) so the air can flow between the layers.